iXat-Training/Hadoop101/README.md

-Hadoop examples that were built and demoed in the IXAT batch
+Hadoop examples that were built and demoed in the IXAT Core-Hadoop batch